-Each member of our management team, including our NEOs, has a target annual cash incentive opportunity calculated as a percentage of his or her base salary.
-For our NEOs, those percentages were as follows in fiscal 2022:
+Each member of our management team, including each of our NEOs, has a target annual cash incentive opportunity calculated as a percentage of his or her base salary.
+For our NEOs, those percentages were as follows in fiscal 2023:

 Name Target Cash Incentive (% of Salary)

 Fred J. (Jule) Smith, III 100%

-R. Alan Palmer 75%
+R. Alan Palmer (1) =

+Gregory A. Hoffman 75%

 John L. Harper 75%

 Robert P. Flowers 75%

 M. Brett Armstrong 75%